markshin/pl2016/README.md

 - Use IDEs supporting Coq.
     + CoqIDE: Download those bundled with CoqIDE in the [Download page](https://coq.inria.fr/coq-84).
-        * In OS X, at first run, you may see an error message saying "Failed to load coqtop."
-Then click "No", and then find `/Applications/CoqIDE_8.4pl5.app/Contents/Resources/bin/coqtop` and open for once.
-Then goto `CoqIDE` > `Preferences` > `Externals`.
-And then change `coqtop` into `/Applications/CoqIDE_8.4pl5.app/Contents/Resources/bin/coqtop`.
     + Emacs: [Company-Coq](https://github.com/cpitclaudel/company-coq).
 Follow the setup instructions.

 ### Textbook: Software Foundations